Yoni Wolf discography

 Yoni Wolf (formerly known by his stage name Why?) is an American alternative hip hop and indie rock artist based in Berkeley, California.
-His discography consists of twelve studio albums, eight EPs, three compilations of demos, one compilation album, four live albums, numerous physical singles, and many production and remix credits and guest appearances on other artists' tracks.
+He is the lead vocalist of the band Why?, which was formed in 2004 and to whom he transferred his solo moniker.
+His discography, spread across various groups and projects, consists of eighteen studio albums, eight EPs, three compilations of demos, one compilation album, four live albums, numerous physical singles, and many production and remix credits and guest appearances on other artists' tracks.